webDva/jekyll-now/about.md

 # I can make web apps for you

-I can use my skills and experience gained from making my own digital products to help you with realizing your own ideas and passions.
-You can contact me via [e-mail](mailto:webNoDva@gmail.com) or [Twitter](https://twitter.com/webDva) to begin working with me.
+I can use the same skills and experience I use when making my own digital products to help you realize your own ideas.
+You can contact me via [e-mail](mailto:webNoDva@gmail.com) or [Twitter](https://twitter.com/webDva).
+I also use [Skype](live:webnodva@gmail.com).

 ## Services